CEIZ index

 Source: The Institute of Economics, Zagreb

-CEIZ index for January 2025: Annual GDP growth continues in the first quarter of 2025
+CEIZ index for April 2025: Annual GDP growth continues in the second quarter of 2025

-The described index movements suggest that economic activity, measured with annual GDP change rates, in the first quarter of 2025, compared to the same quarter in 2024, continued to record growth, estimated at 3.6 percent.
-Economic activity also recorded growth at the very beginning of the first quarter of 2025 compared to the fourth quarter of 2024 but at a considerably slower rate compared to the previous two quarters.
-A more precise assessment of the business cycle in the first quarter of 2025 will be possible when the index values for February and March 2025 become available.
+The described index movements suggest that the GDP economic activity is intensifying at the very beginning of the second quarter of 2025 compared to the previous quarter.
+First estimates based on data for April 2025 suggest that the annual GDP growth rate could amount to 4.3 percent, but a more precise assessment of the business cycle in the second quarter of 2025 will be possible when the index values for May and June 2025 become available.

 * Monthly assessment of GDP growth rate based on CEIZ index value is indicative and should be used primarily as information on the current condition and trend of the business cycle in Croatia.